 Eva Gertz was born in Boston, MA to a mosaicist and interior-designing mother, and a jazz bassist and music-teaching father.
-As a high-schooler, Eva had to "choose" between art and music, since all creative classes, aka electives, were scheduled at the same hour.
+As a high-schooler, all creative classes, aka electives, were scheduled at the same hour.
 Instead of choosing art or music class, she made a deal with her high school principal: so long as she upheld good grades, half of the week she could attend chorus, where she valued her role as piano accompanist, and the other half of the week she could attend art class, where her longing to create things with her hands was fulfilled.
 Currently, she's always incorporating visual art with her music, whether through her dance-filled self-edited music videos, watercolor album art, or handmade merch.

 With a bachelor’s degree from Berklee College of Music (major: Contemporary Writing and Production, minor: Conducting), Gertz demonstrates some impressive composition and arranging chops both within her original songs and the music of others.
 She arranged music for visiting artists at Berklee, such as film composer A.R.
 Rahman, Peruvian singer Susana Baca, and Spanish singer-songwriter Julio Iglesias.
 As a singer-songwriter herself, she released her debut album in 2018, much influenced by her revered folk/jazz artists, Joni Mitchell and Paul Simon.